 - a.
 Name

 - b.
 Identity and concentration

 - c.
 Batch or lot number (if available)

 - d.
 Field ID number

 - e.
 Application number

 - f.
 Treatment

 - g.
 Volume of adjuvant

 - h.
 Storage conditions

 - i.
 Date received or purchase date

 - j.
 Expiration date

-- 3.5 Calibrate the balance following SOP 5-1.x.
-If measuring liquids, calibrate the pipettor following SOP 5-3.x.
+- 3.5 Use a calibrated pipettor to measure test substance and adjuvants.

 - 3.6 Measure the test substance or adjuvant into the secondary container.

 - 3.7 Record the use of the test substance in the Field Data Book.

 - 3.8 Store secondary containers filled with test substance or adjuvant in a pesticide storage area until they are to be used.
 Storage temperatures of all secondary containers should be monitored and recorded until use.